peterbabic/sources-peterbabic.dev/README.md

 # Working sources

 This folder contains working sources for posts that contain one.
-Posts reference sources at the end while sources reference the post at the beginning.
+Most directories contain a full example with a README file.